-The extinction rates at the genus level show the greatest values in the Rhaetian, the 585 586 Toarcian, and between the Oxfordian and Kimmeridgian (Fig. 12a).
-The origination rates at 587 genera-level show the greatest values in the Rhaetian, and Bathonian, and a less 588 pronounced peak in the Pliensbachian, (Fig. 12b).
-The peaks of extinction and origination in 589 the Rhaetian show a floral replacement.
-The peaks of origination of the passages Pliensbachian-Toarcian and Bathonian-Callovian coincide with the lower values of extinction.
-590 591 In comparison with the diversity curves, the first is correlated with a slight decrease in 592 diversity and the second with a clearer increase.
-The extinction and origination rates exhibit no values after the Kimmeridgian because of the absence of temporal definition of the 593 paleofloras (see Discussion), by the same reason, there are no changes in the diversity 594 between the Oxfordian and Kimmeridgian.
-595
+the Sinemurian and Pliensbachian, and the Kimmeridgian and Tithonian.
+The 'backward' survivorships show a more marked cohort emergence between Rhaetian and Hettangian, and between Bajocian and Bathonian (Fig. 11b).

+The slopes of survivorship curves of species (Fig. 11c) tend to be steeper than those of genus curves, which is inherent of the passages Pliensbachian/Toarcian and Bathonian/Callovian coincide with the lower values of extinction.
+In comparison with the diversity curves, the first is correlated with a slight decrease in diversity and the second with a clearer increase.
+The extinction and origination rates exhibit no values after the Kimmeridgian because of the absence of temporal definition of the paleofloras (see Discussion); for the same reason, there are no changes in the diversity between the Oxfordian and Kimmeridgian.